MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-logging-aspnet-core/includes/4-implement-app-insights.md

-In this unit, you'll make some code changes to the catalog service to implement Application Insights.
-For the other three microservices, code changes are already implemented so you'll just have to handle the configuration.
+In this unit, you'll modify the catalog service to enable Application Insights telemetry.
+Application Insights has already been enabled for the other three microservices; however, configuration changes are required.

-In this exercise, you will:
+You will:

 - Create Application Insights resources for the app.
 - Enable logging to Application Insights.
-- Deploy the updated/reconfigured microservices.
+- Deploy the updated and reconfigured microservices.
-- Monitor your app from the Azure portal.

 ## Create the Application Insights resources